dotlang/language/doc/RFE.md

-? - Use protothreads for lightweight threads implementation
+N - Use protothreads for lightweight threads implementation

-? - Everything is a file
+N - Everything is a file
 Use this for stdio, sockets, ... inspire from linux Kernel

-? - We can add a built in function to convert between struct and json.
+N - We can add a built in function to convert between struct and json.

 Y - Builtin support for testing and doc compiler will drop any unused function in the final output.